kyma-incubator/compass/docs/compass/03-tenant-loading.md

 ## Job

 In Compass the user can define his own tenants.
+There is a special `compass-director-external-tenant-loader` job provided for that operation.
+To use that job, the user has to follow these steps:
+ - change the `useExternalTenants` value to `true`,
-There is a special `compass-director-tenant-loader` job provided for that operation.
-User has to define a ConfigMap which has a JSON file containing tenants as a data.
+ - define a ConfigMap which has a JSON file containing tenants as a data (example below),

+or
+ - reuse [existing ConfigMap](../../chart/compass/charts/director/templates/configmap-external-tenant-config.yaml) by setting `useExternalTenants` and `useExternalTenantsConfigMapFromChart` values to true.

-There is also `compass-director-default-tenant-loader` job which loads tenants defined in the `global.tenants` field from [compass/values.yaml](../../chart/compass/values.yaml) file with `tenantProvider` value set to `dummy`.
+There is also `compass-director-default-tenant-loader` job which loads tenants defined in the `global.tenants` field with `tenantProvider` value set to `dummy`.

+All mentioned values can be found from [here](../../chart/compass/values.yaml).

 These jobs load the file with tenants from the ConfigMap, parse its content and add it to Compass storage as external tenants with mapping to internal(technical) tenants.